HanneWhitt/llm-aligned-rl/README.md

 ### **5.1** Problems in Homegrid

 #### **5.1.1** The cat still (sometimes) dies!
-While the approach in this work successfully brought about a huge increase in the survival rate of the cat, its most obvious shortcoming is that the final agent still kills the cat in a substantially non-zero proportion of sampled episodes (3.1%), meaning that the agent cannot reasonably be considered safe.
-However, work on this is at a very early stage; all the results provided are first attempts.
+While the approach in this work successfully brought about a huge increase in the survival rate of the cat, its most obvious shortcoming is that the final agent still kills the cat in a substantially non-zero proportion of sampled episodes (3.0%), meaning that the agent cannot reasonably be considered safe.
+However, work on this is at a very early stage; the results provided are first attempts.
 It seems likely that substantial improvements in both safety and performance could be brought about by changes to the reward scheme devised, optimisation of PPO hyperparameters, or training for more episodes.
-Since in this experiment, the agent has a full view of the environment, a reward function based on distance to the fruit could be reasonable, and result in better performance both with and without LLM feedback.

 #### **5.1.2** **Oversimplified environment**
 This project was subject to a time limit of four working weeks and a budget of ~$100.
 The experiment was intended as a fast, minimal demonstration of RL from LLM feedback on human values; this being the case, the setting was chosen as the simplest possible example of an RL-suitable game featuring a task with the potential for a clear moral violation.
 The tiny state space and action space of the game raise questions over whether the technique can successfully generalise to more complex and realistic environments.
 The technique is a vast gulf away from being applicable to produce safe agents that could act in the physical world, or over the internet.